 "I can do anything any man in the platoon can do!"
-Sutter exclaimed.

 "Better in most cases.
 Marching on, we have Corporal Breckenridge, Private First Class Carpenter, Private First Class Ruiz, Private First Class Snyder, and Private Wallace; all good soldiers with no unusual disciplinary problems or medical conditions.
 Now we come to reasons why first squad is called the last chance squad.
 Corporal Miller got religious, and it's interfering with his duties.
-He's applied for Conscientious Objector status but wishes to remain in the Army and become a Chaplain's assistant.
-Considering how long he's been in the army, I doubt he'll will get very far with it.
+He has applied for Conscientious Objector status but wishes to remain in the Army and become a Chaplain's assistant.
+Considering how long he's been in the army, I doubt he'll get very far with it.
 Private Sanchez was a good soldier until started running with Private Hernandez.
 Sergeant First Class McFadden said to keep him apart from Hernandez as much as possible.
 Hernandez is our one true problem within the platoon.
-He's lazy, disobedient and disrespectful at every opportunity he thinks he can get away with.
+He's lazy, disobedient, and disrespectful at every opportunity he thinks he can get away with.
 I suspect he's the one behind the problems with racist complaints at battalion legal.
 Sergeant McFadden's losing patience with him."

 "I wouldn't want to be on Mac's bad side."
 Sutter commented.

 "Call him Mac to his face, and you might get crushed on his bad side."

 "The only problem child left is you."
 Sutter's broad smile was a bit annoying.

 "What kind of…?"

 "Maybe Mac's wife went into labor."
 Sutter quickly changed the subject.

 "She was huge when we were at his barbecue last month.
 She might be having twins."